Running Your Code

 public void initAuto(boolean isRed, boolean isLeft, boolean goForBoard) {

-// TODO: Calculate pose for each of the four starting positions
+// Calculate pose for each of the four starting positions

 Pose2d start;